 - 1 tablespoon soy sauce

-> - 2 teaspoons lemongrass paste sold at most major supermarkets
+- 2 teaspoon lemongrass paste - sold at most major supermarkets, omit if unavailable

-> - Preheat oven to 450 degrees F. Line a large baking sheet with foil and spray lightly with nonstick cooking spray.
+- Preheat oven to 450 degrees F. Line a large baking sheet with foil and spray lightly with nonstick cooking spray.

 - In a large bowl, whisk together the miso paste, grapeseed oil, soy sauce, rice wine vinegar, red pepper flakes and lemongrass paste until fully combined.